santiontanon/SHRDLU/README.md

 SHRDLU is an adventure game based around natural language parsing (inspired by Winograd's <a href="https://en.wikipedia.org/wiki/SHRDLU">SHRDLU</a>).
 It is an experiment, so, I am not expecting the resulting game to be an amazing game, but just an exploration of the posibilities of this type of AI system in a game.

-You can play an early demo here (only Act 1 of the game is activated in this demo, I'm still working on Acts 2 and 3, I'll update the demo once Act 2 is fully playable): https://www.cs.drexel.edu/~santi/games/SHRDLU-demo21/shrdlu.html
+You can play an early demo here (only Act 1 of the game is activated in this demo, I'm still working on Acts 2 and 3, I'll activate them in this demo once they are fully playable): https://www.cs.drexel.edu/~santi/games/SHRDLU-demo23/shrdlu.html

 Alternatively, you can view a demo video here (of version v1.1): https://youtu.be/8FNBTs2yv4s